AdrianDC/advanced_development_shell_tools/docs/project.md

    <br />
    or to **serve as a reference for commands and functions** an Android developer needs.
    <br />
-   **Developers or beginners** interested in Shell commands and scripting
+   **Developers or beginners** interested in shell commands and scripting
    <br />
    can look into my sources and find documented **commands and syntaxes**,
    <br />
-   which can be used as a reference for Shell scripting and help making their own.
+   which can be used as a reference for shell scripting and help making their own.
 <!-- /List -->
 <!-- /Indent -->